outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - resolve definitions of components so you can finishing organizing useful structures like combinations of concepts such as "format sequence", "solution automation workflow", "insight path", "reverse-engineer solution from problem requirements or opposite structures", "connect problem & solution"
-    - example connections between useful structures
+    - example useful structures with type stacks
       - format sequence
         - type of structure
         - type of structure that is useful for connecting origin/destination formats